 This program provides access to civil legal counsel for Shelby County residents.
 We charge sliding scale fees based on household income and family size provided they have an income between 125% and approximately 300% of the federal poverty level as defined by the U.S. Department of Health and Human Services.

 After meeting with a Community Legal Center staff attorney at our weekly legal clinic, clients are either assigned to a staff attorney or placed with a volunteer attorney.

-For over 10 years, the Community Legal Center has run a clinic each morning at the civil courthouse to assist parents with minor children who are residents of Shelby County and meet our income requirements obtain divorces as self-represented litigants.
+For over 10 years, the Community Legal Center has run a clinic each morning at the civil courthouse to assist parents with minor children who are residents of Shelby County and meet our income requirements obtain visitation rights or divorces as self-represented litigants.

 Contact the Pro Se Parents’ Clinic